A brief look at NORTH AVOCA SLSC

 The Club’s history, written by our Club Historian Rick Parsons

-Captain Cook sailed past in 1770, named Cape Three Points and recorded the presence of Aboriginal people in the area who were thought to be the Nora people, part of the Darkinjung Tribe.
+Captain Cook sailed past in 1770, named Cape Three Points and recorded the presence of our First Nations people in the area who were thought to be the Nora people, part of the Darkinjung Tribe.

 The earliest settlers in the 1820s were not very successful until John Davis built his timber mill and blacksmithing shop in 1870.
 A wooden tramway up from the lake (now known as Tramway Rd) allowed bullocks to drag timber including cedar, coachwood, turpentine, blackbutt and iron barks.
 From the Haven they would be transported to Sydney and overseas.